psychoticproxy/heidi-bot/README.md

 - Bot needs `Kick Members` permission
 - Target members must have no roles (except @everyone)

-## 📄 License
+## License

-Unlicense License - feel free to modify and distribute.
+GNU General Public License - Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.

 ---